qweri0p/nhentai-json/LOG.md

 all of them appear to have been deleted
 i'll turn it into a proper script later (argparse, path instead of os)

+## Commit 2dbeac4

+uploaded 2 raw parsers.
+both will scan the 'raw' directory and link stuff into one file
+the exported file from parser2.py is still massive
+next up, database for easier querying
+mysql or sqlite??!?!?
+i'm gonna start with sqlite cuz it's easier to export